nikoloss/pyfadeaway/readme.md

 # Sync-Client
 # The Client will work in a synchronous way

-from fadeaway.core.client import ServerProxy from fadeaway.core.client import Sync
+from fadeaway.device.client import ServerProxy from fadeaway.device.client import Sync

 if __name__ == '__main__':